edersoncorbari/edersoncorbari/README.md

 - 🧠 I like Neuroscience, cognitive computing, health and political projects.
 - :zap: Fun Facts.
 I'm an aircraft pilot :airplane: and a polo player :horse_racing:.

-I'm an airline pilot, a polo player , and I like theater.

 More information about me and how to contact me:

  - :link: [https://edersoncorbari.github.io/about](https://edersoncorbari.github.io/about)